srbarton43/programmers_calculator/README.md

 # Programmer's Calculator

-## Future Project Idea:

-A GUI calculator for bit operations.
-Should have views for decimal, hexadecimal and binary and contain all arithmatic operations alongside bit operations.
+A work in progress!

+## The Plan

+A quick and simple CLI calculator for bit operations, inspired by lots of bit operations in my computer architecture course.
+The biggest feature which I want to add which I have not found in other programming calculators is the ability for specifying different word-sizes: ie, 16-bit vs 32-bit vs 64-bit

+## Current Progress........

+- Have a struct to represent numbers but don't love it
+- Building the tokenizer and the parser.